Data Protection Notice for Committee Members

 We only pass your personal data on to external recipients if a legal basis exists for this or if you have given your consent to such.
 Possible external recipients include:

-- Processors: Service providers who are used by us to provide personnel services or who are involved in the maintenance of our IT systems, for example.
+- Processors: Service providers who are used by us to provide personnel services or in connection with the use of virtual voting tools or who are involved in the maintenance of our IT systems, for example.
 These processors are carefully selected by us and are regularly audited in order to ensure that your personal data remains protected.
 The service providers may only process your personal data for the purposes stated by us.

-- Scientific institutions: Where necessary, your data will be passed on to scientific institutions at their request, should your area of expertise come under the area of the information being requested.
-Within the framework of the carrying out of administrative work for Senate Commissions by institutions which are authorised to submit proposals (for example universities), your data will be passed on to these bodies to the necessary extent.
+- Academic institutions: If necessary, your data is passed on to academic institutions at their request, insofar as your expertise falls within the requested subject of consultation.
+In connection with taking on administrative tasks for Senate Commissions by institutions entitled to submit proposals (e.g. universities), your data is passed on to these institutions to the extent necessary.

 IX.
 Will my personal data be transferred to third countries?